Is Your Business Ready for the Ultimate Test?

 Following a brief break to create a suitable plan, the Agile team introduced the concept of tension between two opposing poles.
 They acknowledged that there is often a range of options between perceived extremes.
 They identified two areas that the group was having difficulty with and wrote them on large index cards.
 On one side of the room, they placed a card labeled “Creating Awareness” and on the other side, they placed a card labeled “Taking Action.”

-The Agile team prompted each board member to position themselves along the spectrum created by the “Creating Awareness” and “Taking Action” cards, to indicate where they currently stood in regard to their experience of the meeting thus far.
+The Agile team prompted each board member to position themselves along the spectrum created by the “Creating Awareness” and “Taking Action” cards, to indicate where they currently stood regarding their experience of the meeting thus far.
 After everyone took their positions, they asked each person to explain their reasoning for choosing that specific spot.
 Next, they asked them to move to the location on the spectrum where they felt most comfortable.
 Through this exercise, it was observed that everyone shifted their positions, and none of them stated that their initial positions matched where they felt most comfortable.

 This exercise also served as an opportunity to highlight the importance of understanding and managing polarities such as these.
 The team emphasized that there is no one “right” or “wrong” place to be all the time and that effectively handling the dynamic tension between the two poles required a balance of both elements.
 To illustrate this point, they asked individuals whose preferred positions were close to “Creating Awareness” to explain the value they saw in “Taking Action” and vice versa.
 Through this discussion, it became clear that having awareness without taking action was ineffective, and that taking action without adequate understanding could be counter-productive.
 By understanding and respecting the different perspectives within the group, the board was able to utilize their diversity as a source of wisdom, rather than let potential conflicts dominate their work.

 The Agile team facilitated another exercise using a different pair of polarities, “Working Board” and “Policy Board”.
-The objective of this exercise was to reflect on the role of the board in the strategic direction of the organization over the recent years, which included delegating more operational work to the managing director, and focusing on setting direction, establishing boundaries, and approving high-level plans.
+The objective of this exercise was to reflect on the role of the board in the strategic direction of the organization over the recent years, which included delegating more operational work to the managing director and focusing on setting direction, establishing boundaries, and approving high-level plans.